ccollicutt/harbor-demos/README.md

 **vSphere with Tanzu**

-In this demo the Kubernetes cluster is a workload Tanzu Kubernetes Grid (TKG) cluster created by vSphere with Tanzu, also known as vSphere with Kubernetes or the TKG service.
+In this demo the Kubernetes cluster is a workload Tanzu Kubernetes Grid (TKG) cluster created by [vSphere with Tanzu](https://blogs.vmware.com/vsphere/2020/09/announcing-vsphere-with-tanzu.html), also known as vSphere with Kubernetes or the TKG service.
 That said, any modern Kubernetes cluster with a configured load balancer and persistent volumes will suffice.

-The Kubernetes clusters that vSphere with Tanzu deploys are completely conformant Kubernetes clusters and can be used like any other Kubernete cluster.
+The Kubernetes clusters that vSphere with Tanzu deploys are completely conformant Kubernetes clusters and can be used like any other Kubernetes cluster.

 **Tanzu Application Catalog**

 This demo also uses the [Tanzu Application Catalog](https://tanzu.vmware.com/application-catalog) Harbor helm chart, which is currently available for use as a trial, and there is no need to sign up, we can simply point helm at the trial TAC helm chart repository available to anyone.

 The open source Harbor project also provides a [similar helm chart](https://github.com/goharbor/harbor-helm), but for the purposes of this demo we will pull the helm chart directly from TAC.

+## Requirements

+* A Kubernetes cluster with a `LoadBalancer` and persistent volumes
+* A Linux, Windows WSL, or MacOS terminal to use various commands
+* Helm CLI installed
+* Optional: kubectx and kubens installed

 ## Terms and Abbreviations